Transparency

 Dental and Vision Coverage

-Dental coverage in DKV health insurance varies by tariff level.
+Private dentist German insurance in DKV varies by tariff level.
 The Basic tariff typically covers preventive and conservative treatments in full, while reimbursement for dental prosthetics is lower and subject to benefit limits in the initial years.
 Higher-tier tariffs increase reimbursement levels, with the Premium tariff offering up to 90% for prosthetics and removing staged limits.

 For those with statutory health insurance, DKV offers a broad range of dental supplementary plans.
 These include comprehensive KombiMed tariffs covering treatment, prosthetics, implants, and orthodontics, as well as simpler top-up models such as Z80, Z90, and Z100, which increase the statutory reimbursement level rather than covering full costs.
 KombiMed plans do not apply waiting periods, but benefit limits apply during the first years.
 Dental supplementary insurance is valid within the European Union, the European Economic Area, and Switzerland but does not extend to other countries.